 The shoe maintains its ability to stretch, but looks just like leather, which leads to a higher rate of patient compliance and a better chance of preventing foot complications.
 Additionally, the Stretch PU is significantly more water resistant and durable than your standard lycra material.

 For those tough to fit feet, your first option should always be a stretch shoe.
-To see Anodyne’s offerings and the rest of our line check out our website, www.anodyneshoes.com.
+We provide the best shoes for bunions and hammertoes.
+To see Anodyne’s men's and women's diabetic shoes and the rest of our line check out our website, www.anodyneshoes.com.